 Meeting the needs of children and making sure they are safe in the family is a shared responsibility between individuals, the family, the community and the government.
 When adults caring for children do not follow through with their responsibilities, are abusive or exploit their positions of power, then child protection is empowered to investigate the concerns and intervene to protect the child legally when required.

-The Victorian Child Protection Service is specifically targeted to those children and young people at risk of harm or where families are unable or unwilling to protect them.
+The Victorian Child Protection Service is specifically targeted to support those children and young people at risk of harm or where families are unable to protect them.

 The main functions of Child Protection are to: